You are here: Home › 2020 Inspection Tour General Information and Forms

 Stabling forms and payment must be sent directly to the site host.
 Please see the "Stabling" section below for link.
 If you prefer to print and mail your entries, please use the pdf forms provided at each section below.

-• Due to the contractual agreement between the AHS and the United States Equestrian Federation (USEF), foal owners are hereby advised that in order to obtain complimentary USEF lifetime recording as part of the AHS’s comprehensive $185.00 registration fee, all registration requirements must be delivered to the AHS central office by December 31 of their weanling year.
+• Due to the contractual agreement between the AHS and the United States Equestrian Federation (USEF), foal owners are hereby advised that in order to obtain complimentary USEF lifetime recording as part of the AHS’s comprehensive $320.00 registration fee, all registration requirements must be delivered to the AHS central office by December 31 of their year of birth.

-Inspection Enrollment2016 AHS Inspection Enrollment Form - (Hanoverian) Complete and mail or fax to AHS Office
+Inspection Enrollment2020 AHS/ARS Inspection Enrollment Form - (Hanoverian/Rhineland) Complete and mail or fax to AHS Office

-Please note that all non-Hanoverian mare pedigrees must be submitted for pre-approval by the Mare and Stallion Committee.
+Please note that all non-Hanoverian warmblood mare pedigrees must be submitted to the AHS Central Office for pre-approval.
 Copies of registration papers may be emailed to the office at firstname.lastname@example.org or faxed to (859) 255-8467.
+When faxing, be certain to include a contact number so we may call you with an answer regarding your mares eligibility.

-2016 AHS/ARS Stallion Entry Form Stallion pedigrees MUST have been pre-approved by the AHS and the German Verband.
-Please contact AHS Executive Director Hugh Bellis-Jones at (859) 255-4141 for additional information, including x-ray requirements.
+2020 AHS/ARS Stallion Entry Form - Stallion pedigrees MUST have been pre-approved by the AHS and the German Verband.
+Please contact the AHS office at (859) 255-4141 for addition information, including x-ray requirements.

-2016 AHS/ARS Yearling/Two-Year-Old Futurity Enrollment Form - Complete and mail or fax to AHS Office.
+2020 AHS/ARS Yearling/Two-Year-Old Futurity Enrollment Form - Complete and mail or fax to AHS Office.
 Registration is open to all AHS-registered yearling colts and fillies and two-year-old colts and fillies.
-The cost is $29 to participate, $39 if you wish to list your horse for sale in the Hanoverian Marketplace.
+The cost is $45 to participate.
 Horses will be judged using a scale from 1-100 on conformation/type, movement and legs. $3,000 will be shared by the top five yearlings and top five two-year-olds at the conclusion of the inspection tour.

 Inspection Evaluation Form